 Given that US residents are a minority in Second Life, we can expect that there might be a considerable number of foreign nationals participating in these groups.
-Depending on who you talk to, this involvement is a touchy subject in Second Life.
+This involvement is a touchy subject in Second Life, depending on who you talk to.

 I spoke with at least one group steering committee member who believed that foreign involvement was OK as long as the group was unofficial.
-The truth of the matter is that international participation in US campaigns is not a problem, as long as the foreign national is acting in a voluntary capacity.
+The truth is that international participation in US campaigns is not a problem, as long as the foreign national is acting voluntarily.

 Foreign nationals can even participate in fundraising efforts on behalf of US candidates.
-What they can’t do is receive compensation for their activities, or contribute anything of value.
-Foreign nationals can also be used as vendors, but they must be paid their full fees.
-Any discount would be considered a contribution.
+What they can’t do is receive compensation for their activities or contribute anything of value.
+Foreign nationals can also serve as vendors, but they must be paid their full fees.
+Any discounts are considered a contribution.

 I’m aware of two specific instances in Second Life where there may be legitimate concerns regarding the involvement of foreign nationals in US political groups:

-- The first Gravel campaign HQ was built by Cezary Fish, a Polish national.
+- Cezary Fish, a Polish national, built the first Gravel campaign HQ.
 If Cezary were not paid his regular fee for construction and hosting, then his efforts would likely be considered a contribution.
-Since the Gravel group abandoned the location almost immediately, it seems unlikely that this will ever become a formal issue.
+However, since the Gravel group abandoned the location almost immediately, it seems unlikely that this will ever become a formal issue.
 The law regarding contributions from foreign nationals requires that a campaign return the donation immediately upon receipt — which is more or less what the Gravel group did.
 Also, the campaign maintains that Cezary was paid his full fee.
 Which would mean there was no violation of FECA rules.

 The Second Choices blog raised the issue of corporate branding at the first Gravel location.
 I took this issue up with Adam, and he believed that it likely would not be a problem as long as Cezary’s “aHead Corporation” was not a real corporation.
 I have to admit that I haven’t delved into the corporate structure of Cezary’s business.
 Call me a slacker, but this story is complicated enough as it is, and besides, the first Gravel location has already been abandoned.